TetaCindy/alu-shell/permissions/README.md

 ## 5-execute
 This script adds execute permission to the owner of the file `hello` using `chmod u+x` .
 ## 6-multiple_permissions
-This script adds execute permission to the owner and group, and read permission to others for the file `hello` using `chmod u+x,g+x,o+r`. oo
+This script adds execute permission to the owner and group, and read permission to others for the file `hello` using `chmod u+x,g+x,o+r`.## 7-everybody
+This script adds execute permission to the owner, group, and others using `chmod a+x` (without using commas). o